FjedorGaede/dashify/README.md

 def dash_app():
     return SomeDashApp
 ```
 As we can see above we globally provide a security method by using `DashifySecure(secure_method = security_method)`.
-Additionally, it is possible to provide the security and access denied methods for a single dash application route by adding passing them into the `@dash_secure` decorator as you can see in the example below.
+Additionally, it is possible to provide the security and access denied methods for a single dash application route by passing them into the `@dash_secure` decorator as you can see in the example below.
 ```python
 from flask import Flask
 app = Flask(__name__)